 If you started by uploading a document file, Grammarly will export your document in the same file format that you began with (for example, if you started by uploading a .doc file, your Grammarly document will be available to download as a .doc file).

-You can view your document statistics by clicking Correct with Assistant and selecting the Performance option.
+You can view your document statistics by clicking Correct with Assistant and selecting the Overall score option.
 This section offers a lot of useful information about your text, including word count and the number of characters it contains.

-If you'd like to download a PDF report of your document statistics, go to Performance and select Download PDF Report in the pop-up menu that will open:
+If you'd like to download a PDF report of your document statistics, go to Overall score and select Download PDF Report in the pop-up menu that will open:

 If you have a Premium subscription, you can check your document for plagiarism.
 Simply click the Plagiarism option in the lower right corner:

-Human-powered proofreading is a unique feature of Grammarly that lets you send your document to a professional proofreader with one click.
-Our software-augmented approach allows multiple proofreaders to work on your document simultaneously, ensuring your document is correct with a lightning-fast turnaround.
+Human-powered proofreading is a unique feature of Grammarly that lets you send your document to a professional proofreader.
+Our team of experienced proofreaders will ensure that your document is thoroughly reviewed with a lightning-fast turnaround.

-To submit your document for proofreading, select the Human Proofreader option in the lower right corner of the page:
+To submit your document for proofreading, select the Send to proofreaders option in the lower right corner of the page and proceed with the submission options that will show next: